 Davisburg is a somewhat small town located in the state of Michigan.
-With a population of 7,849 people and two constituent neighborhoods, Davisburg is the 152nd largest community in Michigan.
+With a population of 12,012 people and three constituent neighborhoods, Davisburg is the second largest community in Michigan.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Davisburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Davisburg is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Davisburg who work in management occupations (15.88%), sales jobs (12.29%), and office and administrative support (10.35%).
+Overall, Davisburg is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Davisburg who work in management occupations (14.16%), sales jobs (13.23%), and office and administrative support (10.03%).

-Davisburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Davisburg does not have a public transit system used by locals to get to and from work.

-The population of Davisburg is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.84% of adults in Davisburg have a bachelor's degree or even advanced degree.
+The citizens of Davisburg are very well educated compared to the average community in the nation: 37.77% of adults in Davisburg have a bachelor's degree or even advanced degree.

-The per capita income in Davisburg in 2010 was $39,856, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $159,424 for a family of four.
-However, Davisburg contains both very wealthy and poor people as well.
+The per capita income in Davisburg in 2018 was $43,012, which is upper middle income relative to Michigan, and wealthy relative to the rest of the US.
+This equates to an annual income of $172,048 for a family of four.

 The people who call Davisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Davisburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Davisburg include Irish, Polish, English, and Italian.
+Important ancestries of people in Davisburg include German, Irish, English, Italian, and Polish.

 The most common language spoken in Davisburg is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Spanish.